News and Events

 - Prospective Students

 - SFU Environmental Science Student Union

 Welcome Dr. Chelsea Little

-Dr. Chelsea Little joins the School of Environmental Science as an Assistant Professor on January 1, 2021.
+Starting this January, Dr. Chelsea Little is joining the School of Environmental Science as an Assistant Professor.

 Tell us about your research.

 My research is about the connections between ecosystems.
 When you look at a stream or a river, the part that is in your field of vision – which we call a “reach” – is actually affected by ecosystems far from where you’re standing.
 Nearby, leaves from the forest are falling into the stream and providing food for invertebrates at the base of the food web.
 When it rains, sediment and woody debris enter the waterway and are carried downstream.
 Maybe there is high nutrient loading from an agricultural area upstream that you can’t even see.
 The river might have fish that live part of their lives in a faraway ocean, only to return and play a key role in this freshwater ecosystem.
 Terrestrial animals use the river too, like birds that forage in different parts of the landscape but snap up aquatic insects when they emerge into aerial forms in large swarms at certain times of the year.

 One of the major aims of my research program is to understand the flow of energy and matter (like carbon) through the components of an ecosystem – from resources to plants to animals and back to detritus.
 This is called ecosystem functioning.
 I explicitly consider space in my research, and how the connections between ecosystems and the arrangement of ecosystems in a landscape affect ecosystem functioning.
 For example, if a forest is converted into some other land use type, how does the change in material flow to a nearby stream affect its’ functioning?
 Or how does the arrival of an invasive species alter ecosystem functioning and thus how much carbon is processed locally versus being exported downstream?